intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama3_llamacpp_ollama_quickstart.md

          ollama run llama3:8b-instruct-q4_K_M
 ```

-[Put a screenshot or demo on MTL here]
+[Put a screenshot or video demo on MTL here]

 For more usage, you can refer to this [Run Ollama with IPEX-LLM on Intel GPU](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/ollama_quickstart.html#) QuickStart.